On the Model Update Strategies for Supervised Learning in AIOps Solutions: Introduction

 Despite the breakthroughs in ML models and their applications in AIOps, many challenges are still associated with the maintenance and evolution of AIOps solutions following their deployment in the field.
-As operation data is usually produced in a dynamic environment where the hardware, software, and workloads can vary over time, the resulting characteristics of the monitoring data are subject to constant changes~\cite{li2018adopting, lin2018predicting, li2020predicting, xu2018improving}.
+As operation data is usually produced in a dynamic environment where the hardware, software, and workloads can vary over time, the characteristics of the monitoring data are subject to constant changes~\cite{li2018adopting, lin2018predicting, li2020predicting, xu2018improving}.
 As a result, AIOps models trained on data from the past may become outdated and perform poorly on the new data.
-Hence, these models need to be constantly checked and maintained to cope with data evolution and preserve model performance.
-Recently, software engineering tools such as continuous integration and DevOps have been applied to the development and maintenance of ML models.
+Hence, these models must be constantly monitored and maintained to mitigate data evolution and preserve model performance.
+Recently, software engineering tools such as continuous integration and DevOps have been applied to developing and maintaining ML models.
 For example, CD4ML~\cite{cd4ml} and MLOps~\cite{mlops} have been introduced under such contexts.
-However, no study systematically evaluates the maintenance strategies of AIOps models once deployed in the field.
+However, no study systematically evaluates the model update strategies for AIOps models once deployed in the field.

 Three characteristics of operation data combined make it unique from datasets in other application domains.
-First, operation data is constantly evolving due to the dynamic operational environment (e.g., workload changes~\cite{li2018adopting}).
+First, operation data constantly evolves due to the dynamic operational environment (e.g., workload changes~\cite{li2018adopting}).
 Second, operation data is typically highly imbalanced (e.g., less than one in a thousand jobs fail~\cite{elsayed2017learning, rosa2015predicting}).
 Third, operation data usually contains a mixture of heterogeneous data types (e.g., temporal and spatial data~\cite{li2020predicting}).
-Therefore, we investigate the effectiveness of different maintenance approaches of AIOps models through a case study on AIOps solutions applied to three real-world operation datasets.
-Based on the characteristics of operation data, for an AIOps solution to be successfully adopted in the industry and provide actionable predictions, it needs to perform well in terms of performance, \maintenance{}, and stability:
+In this paper, we focus on the constant evolution of operation data and investigate the effectiveness of different model update strategies for supervised learning in AIOps solutions through a case study on three real-world operation datasets.
+As different model update strategies can vary in performance and stability and add extra computational overhead to maintaining the performance of machine learning models, we focus our case study on the following three evaluation dimensions.